 White Blood Cells (WBC)

-White blood cells are responsible for fighting foreign pathogens (such as bacteria, viruses, fungi) that enter our body.
+White blood cells are responsible for fighting foreign pathogens (such as bacteria, viruses, and fungi) that enter our body.
 They circulate throughout our body and originate from the bone marrow.

 Tiny disc-shaped cells that help regulate blood flow when any part of the body is damaged, thereby aiding in fast recovery through clotting of blood.

 The above-stated elements form the composition of blood in humans.
 The only vertebrate without haemoglobin is the crocodile icefish.
 It derives its oxygen requirement directly from the cold, oxygen-rich water where it lives.

 There are different types of blood vessels in our body each carrying out specialized functions.